-- Light Therapy: Also known as phototherapy, light therapy allows bilirubin levels to return to normal.
+- Light therapy: Also known as phototherapy, this allows bilirubin levels to return to normal.
 The baby is typically placed under fluorescent lights for several hours during the treatment period.
-Exposure to this light makes bilirubin easier for the baby’s body to break down.
+This light makes bilirubin easier for the baby’s body to break down.
 They may also wear a fiber-optic blanket or pad to make the process easier.

 The baby should be monitored during these treatments (particularly light therapy) for any potential issues, such as dehydration.
 By monitoring the baby, doctors can track their progress and take extra steps if needed.

 In less severe cases, doctors may also recommend that you change how you feed your baby.
-They will often recommend feeding the baby more so they can flush the excess pigments out.
+They will often encourage you to the baby more so they can flush the excess pigments out.

-Kernicterus is a serious issue related to newborn jaundice.
-Kernicterus happens when the bilirubin that causes jaundice builds up to dangerous levels.
+Untreated newborn jaundice can lead to kernicterus, which happens when the bilirubin that causes jaundice builds up to dangerous levels.
 Too much bilirubin can cause permanent brain damage.